• Skip to primary navigation

 Last, add your cold vegan milk and fold with a wooden spoon until it's combined well.

-vegan pop tart dough mixed
+vegan pop tart dough mixed into a ball in a glass bowl.

-vegan pop tart dough in a disc going into the fridge to chill
+vegan pop tart dough in a disc going into the fridge to chill.

 Wrap this in a saran wrap disc and place it in the fridge while you prep the rest of the ingredients.